jayprakash07/Chernobyl-Archival-Website/CONTRIBUTING.md

 We expect all contributors to abide by our code of conduct.
 Read the Code of Conduct before contributing to our project.

 # Getting Help
-If you have any questions or need help, create an issue in the repository or contact the project maintainers.
+If you have any questions or need help, create an issue in the repository or contact @jayprakash07.

 Thank you for your interest in contributing to our project!